 Feed intake, growth rate and FCR are given in Table 3.
 There was a significant reduction in feed intake with the inclusion of 37.5% SBM in the diet compared with the FM diet (P = 0.04).
 Adding SBM to the diets had a significant effect on FCR (P < 0.001).
 Fish fed the FM control diet had significantly higher FCR than those fed SBM-containing diets.
-Fish fed the 37.5% SBM diet had lower FCR, while the fish fed the 25% SBM diet had lower FCR than those fed the 12.5% SBM diet.
+Fish fed the 25% SBM diet had the lowest FCR, while the fish fed the 12.5% SBM diet.
 There were no differences among the diets for final weight and specific growth rate (SGR).